Broghil Valley National Park: Tourism

-The Broghil valley’s remote location makes it a hard-to-reach tourist destination.
+The remote location of the Broghil Valley makes it a hard-to-reach the tourist destination.
 Many communities in Broghil lack access to basic facilities and services.
 The annual Broghil Festival attracts visitors, however it lacks basic road and hospitality infrastructure.
 Attendees enjoy attractions and activities such as yak polo and exhibitions of woolen handicrafts, accompanied by traditional food and music.
+However, a recently constructed 32 km road by Aga Khan Rural Support Programme, connects Kishmanja village of the park to other villages such as Pechus and Vedin Khot and other areas.

+Demographics

+People inhabiting the regions of the valley belong to Wakhi, Kyrgyz and Sarikoli ethnicities.